Admission and Scholarships

 We are committed to enrolling the highest caliber of students to our law school.
 To recruit competitive law students, we have dedicated significant financial resources to the law school's merit based scholarship program.

-Among the school's merit based scholarships are scholarships for individuals that have served in the Peace Corps or Teach for America.
+Among the school's merit-based scholarships are scholarships for individuals who have served in the Peace Corps or Teach for America.

 The school's most prestigious merit scholarship, the Rising Advocate Scholarship, recognizes outstanding undergraduate academic achievement.
 The scholarship allows a student to retain his or her award regardless of a change in GPA from year to year as long as the student remains in good academic standing.

 Scholarship awards are based on the strength of a student’s academic success and aptitude.
-Starting with the Class of 2014, students receiving merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.
+The Rising Advocate Scholarship and the Global JD Scholarships require students to maintain full-time status (at least 9 credits) and to remain in good academic standing with a minimum cumulative GPA of 2.20.
+Students receiving other merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.

 Throughout the year enrolled students are exposed to other opportunities to earn funding that may supplement their educational expenses.